Hollow667/cliemo/README.md

-##Command line Unicode Characters in the Miscellaneous Symbols and Pictographs Block
+##Command Line Unicode Characters in the Miscellaneous Symbols and Pictographs Block
 This is only a list of aliases that map the uppercase name of the symbol/pictograph to the actual symbol or pictograph.

 ###Installation